 Born in Cape Breton Nova Scotia, I grew up surrounded by beauty and quickly grew to love the outdoors.
 I graduated from Acadia University with a Kinesiology Degree, followed by my Education Degree and finally my Master’s in Educational Leadership.
-For the past 15 years, I have been in the education system holding various roles which include high school math teacher, Department Head, Elementary Principal, Summer School Principal, WQSB Board Wide Math Consultant and motivational speaker.
-Currently I run my own yoga and wellness business for the past 5 years.
+For 15 years, I was immersed in the education system holding various roles which include high school math teacher, Math Department Head, Elementary Principal, Summer School High School Principal, WQSB Board Wide Math Consultant and motivational speaker.
+Currently I run my own yoga and wellness business for the past 8 years.

 During my high school and university years, I suffered from an eating disorder and resulting depression that lasted over 5 years.
 With therapy and the support of loved ones, I was able to recover and regain control of my life.
 As a result of this experience, I know first hand how important positive mental health is to our overall well being.
 I firmly believe that healthy lifestyles and the celebration of our bodies’ natural shapes and sizes need to be addressed and promoted within the schools as part of an overall awareness of mental health issues.
 It is for these reasons that I developed my own motivational presentation around Positive Mental Health, presenting at various schools in the Ottawa and Toronto areas.

 The presentation uses my experience with depression and an eating disorder as a platform for a discussion around how using negative coping mechanisms (i.e. disordered eating, bullying, overplaying strengths, alcoholism and avoidance) to handle stress can lead to mental health issues.
 Topics surrounding eating disorders, self esteem, negative coping mechanisms, bullying and positive self talk are explored as I share intimate details and expose myself emotionally by being forthright about my thoughts, feelings and attitudes – something that is still difficult for me to openly share.